ROME: USEFUL LINKS

 Time Elevator: An experiential filmed introduction to the history of Rome.

-Appia Antica Park: See also the official Ancient Appian Way site and the Roma Sito Turistico Officiale Appian Way.
-The road starts at Porta San Sebastiano.
+Appia Antica Park: The road starts at Porta San Sebastiano.
 The beginning of the Appian Way is closed to traffic on Sundays.
 Wikipedia has an overview.
 See Rick Steves, "Time Travel On Rome's Ancient Appian Way," San Francisco Gate, July 12, 2012.

-Museo Nazionale: The overall official web-site lists the different museums of this complex.
-Wikipedia has an overview of this multi-branch Rome museum.
+Museo Nazionale: Wikipedia has an overview of this multi-branch Rome museum.
 Lonely Planet includes a brief description of the Palazzo Massimo Alle Terme.
-See the official site for the Palazzo Altemps, another branch of the museum.
+See Tripadvisor on Palazzo Altemps, another branch of the museum.
 One ticket gives entry to the five branches.

 Monte Testaccio: Rome's mountain of pot shards.
 See Wikipedia for a description.
 Open by appointment only (tel: 06-0608).